 When you’re focused on losing or maintaining weight, you get plenty of advice about carbs.
-Should you avoid carbohydrates at all costs, or just certain ones?
-Our dietitians explain.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 For instance, some carbs — like beans and legumes, fruits, whole-grain products and vegetables — contain vitamins, minerals and fiber that help fuel your body.
 And they’re less likely to cause spikes in your blood sugar, which can give you energy for a longer period of time.

 But should you avoid carbs at all costs or just certain ones?

 Dietitian Julia Zumpano, RD, LD, explains the types of carbs and reveals the facts behind common carbohydrate myths.

 Carbs are a type of macronutrient that’s found in certain foods and drinks.
 Fiber, sugar and starch are considered carbs.